 - If these meetings get postponed, keep setting up new ones.
 It may take three cancellations before you meet the person in person.

 - Keep D-M and I’s updated on your current projects.
 Do not rely on your manager to promote your accomplishments.

 - Send your D-M and I’s articles and ideas that you think they will appreciate.

-- Offer to meet with a D-M or I occasionally to give them insight about your corner of the world.
-When they are two or three levels above you, they benefit from hearing from a contributor, rather than reading a synopsis from a manager.
+- Offer to meet with a D-M or I occasionally to give them insight into your corner of the world.
+When they are two or three levels above you, they benefit from hearing from a contributor rather than reading a synopsis from a manager.

 - When you see a D-M or I on a meeting request or email chain, contact them personally.
 Say you want to understand their role better, and set up a coffee date.
 You can meet almost anyone who has influence in your world this way.